-13. Incorporation of Certain Information by Reference Not Applicable

-14. Information With Respect to Registrants NOT APPIICADIE

-14. Not Applicable

-Other Than S-3 or S-2 Registrants C. INFORMATION ABOUT THE COMPANY Not Applicable

-45

-15. Information With Respect to S-3 Companies Not Applicable

-16. Information With Respect to S-2 or S-3

-Companies Not Applicable

-17. Information With Respect to Companies

-Other Than S-2 or S-3 Companies Summary of Prospectus; Comparative Market Prices and Dividends; Business of INDSPEC; Selected Historical Financial Information of INDSPEC; Management's Discussion and Analysis of Financial Condition and Results of Operations; Management of INDSPEC; Certain INDSPEC Relationships and Related Transactions; Principal INDSPEC Stockholders; Financial Statements
+13. 14.
+Incorporation of Certain Information by Reference Not Applicable 15.
+Information With Respect to S-3 Companies Not Applicable 16.
+Information With Respect to S-2 or S-3 Companies Not Applicable 17.
+Information With Respect to Companies Oursell of Branching Other Than S-2 or S-3 Companies Summary of Prospectus; Comparative Market Prices and Dividends; Business of INDSPEC; Selected Historical Financial Information of INDSPEC; Management's Discussion and Analysis of Financial Condition and Results of Operations; Management of INDSPEC; Certain INDSPEC Relationships and Related Transactions; Principal INDSPEC Stockholders; Financial Statements

-D. VOTING AND MANAGEMENT INF ,
+D. VOTING AND MANAGEMENT INFORMATION

-18. Information if Proxies, Consents or Authorizations

-20. Are to be Solicited Not Applicable

-19. Information if Proxies, Consents or Authorizations
+18. Information if Proxies, Consents or Authorizations Are to be Solicited No 10 Information if Dravios Concents or Authorizations

-Are Not to be Solicited, or in an Exchange

-Offer Available Information; Incorporation

-of Certain Documents by Reference; Purpose of the Transactions and the Exchange Offers; Management of INDSPEC; Certain INDSPEC Relationships and Related Transactions; Principal INDSPEC Stockholders